UL Listed vs UL Recognized. What is the difference?

-What it Means to be UL Recognized & UL Listed?
+What does it mean to be UL Recognized & UL Listed?

-The difference between UL Listed and UL Recognized marks on items should be understood by both producers and customers.
-The UL tag or stamp confirms that product safety requirements have been met.
-The multiple UL tags, on the other hand, represent the different levels of testing that have been done on items and product parts.
+Both producers and customers must understand the difference between UL Listed and UL Recognized marks on items.
+The UL tag or stamp confirms that the product meets safety requirements.
+On the other hand, the UL tags represent different levels of testing performed on items and product parts.

 - UL Listed

 - UL Classified